mulkkyul/stochasticRNNPB/README.md

 ## Citation

 If you use this code for your research, please cite:
-> Jungsik Hwang and Ahmadreza Ahmadi, "A Novel Framework for Learning Stochastic Representations for Sequence Generation and Recognition," ArXiv.
-2024.
+> Hwang, J., & Ahmadi, A. (2024).
+A Novel Framework for Learning Stochastic Representations for Sequence Generation and Recognition. arXiv preprint arXiv:2501.00076.

 <br><br>